ZeroTrustAccess/ZeroTrustAccess/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Life and technology have sparked my passion for cybersecurity, and I am ready to switch to this field now.
+My goal is to work as a Tier 1 Analyst in a Security Operations Center (SOC).

 ## Skills